vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Use match facts and a resolver when relationships may be discovered across multiple files or depend on incomplete evidence.

-Prefer durable symbolic references and a pure binder when an asset depends on collection membership. `materializeCollection` is a legacy adapter for Akao and should not be copied into a new format.
+Prefer durable symbolic references and transient export preparation when an asset depends on collection membership.
+Prepared values should not be inserted into session stores.

 ### Step 3: Parse source structure